bntoine/Vibe_Ribbon/README.md

 * The **Name** is the name that will be given to the folder the tracks will be placed in and the name that will be given to the cue file.

-* The **Source Extension** is the extention of the music files.
-It's required because I'm incomptetent and I don't want ffmpeg to try to convert non audio files.
+* The **Source Extension** is the extension of the music files.
+It's required because I'm incompetent and I don't want ffmpeg to try to convert non audio files.
 (This does mean you can only do one format at a time unless you modify the script slightly or do it manually)

 ## How it do?
 The script will convert your source music files to raw 16 bit signed pcm at 44100 Hz and create a cue sheet to tell the emulator how to read them.